lucasmansilla/NIH_chest_xray14_segmentations/README.md

   </tr>
   <tr>
     <td>description</td>
-    <td><code itemprop="description">Anatomical segmentation masks of lung and heart produced for NIH Chest-XRay14 dataset using AC-RegNet with a multi-atlas segmentation model.
+    <td><code itemprop="description">Anatomical segmentation masks of lung and heart produced for the NIH Chest-XRay14 dataset using AC-RegNet with a multi-atlas segmentation model.
 If you use source code or results from this repository in your publication, please cite our paper: Mansilla, L., Milone, D. H., & Ferrante, E. (2020).
 Learning deformable registration of medical images with anatomical constraints.
 Neural Networks, 124, 269-279.
-You can download our paper from [here](https://arxiv.org/abs/2001.07183).
       ![](https://i.imgur.com/k3PbVS9.png)
       </code></td>
   </tr>